WRDSTech/documentations/10x Graph Web App Design Doc.md

 * **Performance:**  The service should be able to handle frequent requests from other services without performance degradation.
 Key performance metrics include:

   * **Response Time** : The average response time for API requests should be under 200 milliseconds under normal load.
-  * **Throughput** : The service should be able to handle at least 1000 requests per second under peak load.
+  * **Throughput** : The service should be able to handle at least 10k requests per second under peak load.
+  * **Special Requirement:** The service should be able to handle a sudden surge of large concurrent requests, and should not fail to response for 99.99% of the time.
 * **Scalability** : The service should be scalable to handle increasing data volume and request load.
 Key scalability metrics include:

   * **Load Scalability** : The service should maintain its performance characteristics even when the number of simultaneous users or requests doubles.